wavemotion-dave/MicroDS/README.md

 Versions :
 -----------------------
+V1.0: 24-Aug-2024 by wavemotion-dave
+* Added Alice 4K emulation mode.
+* Added tape STOP and REWIND options.
+* Cleanup across the board for the 1.0 release.

 V0.9: 21-Aug-2024 by wavemotion-dave
 * Implemented all undocumented 6803 CPU opcodes.
 * Added partial MCX support for MCXBASIC 2.1